The Spam Fight Continues

 Exceptions Are Your Friend

 Benjamin claims that exceptions are evil, he couldn’t be more wrong.
 Exceptions are in fact one of the best ideas that has been added to languages, particularly checked exceptions which force people to deal with error situations.
 Benjamin’s first problem with exceptions is that they’re impossible to test.
 This assertion is flat out wrong.
 Exceptions simply make you aware of a case that you’re not testing.
 For instance, say we have a function that writes to a file, as part of our testing we should test that it behaves correctly (ie: produces the expected behavior) even in situations when the file can’t be written either because of a lack of permissions, a full disk, missing directory, network error or hardware failure.
+It doesn’t have to work in those situations, but it must behave predictably because one or more of those situations will occur when the program is in production at some point or another.
+Without exceptions, the code might look something like (using some convenient but totally fictional libraries):

 Anti-Anti-Anti-Smokers